One of the most important places to start when creating an extraordinary life is improving our health and fitness.

 Taking up an exercise routine will not only provide the physical benefits of increased energy levels and strength, but it can do wonders for your mental health as well.

 But simply throwing yourself into rigorous training might do more harm than good.

 Because the exercise routine you choose needs to be tailored to fit your body type.

 Here’s what you need to know about training and caring for your individual body type.

 How Many Different Body Types Are There?

 Both men and women come in all kinds of shapes and sizes.
-So, you have to wonder: are there really body type categories that we can all somehow be sorted into?
+So, you have to wonder: are there really different body types that we are all somehow categorized into?